uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 #### Option 2 - using Electron

-In order to run this application in a development setting you first need to run `npm run build-exe` which will build the python executable and will act has the local server for the flask backend.
+From the project root directory, run `npm run build-exe` which will build the backend executable and will act has the local server for the flask backend.

-Next you will need to run `npm run build` which will compile the react front end code into a smaller, and easier to run version within the build/ directory.
+Next you will need to run `npm run build` which will compile the react front end code into a smaller and easier to run version within the `/build` directory.

-Finally if you run `npm run electron` the electron application will launch along with the python executable and you should be able to use Ocellai and all of its features.
+Finally, if you run `npm run electron`, the electron application will launch along with the python executable, and you should be able to use Ocellai and all of its features.
 (Assuming all of the dependencies have been installed)

-#### In case of an error
+#### Troubleshooting

-If there is an error when identifying images through this application, try this list of things before contacting the developers.
+If there is an error when identifying images through this application, try the following possible fixes before contacting the development team.

 1. Refresh the app using `ctrl+R`
 2. Close the application window and reopen it.